Oppositional Defiant Disorder and Conduct Disorder

 Psychosocial Interventions

 Various treatment modalities may be utilized for ODD or CD, including family and individual interventions.
 Treatment interventions should be assessed throughout the course of recovery and be adapted as needed.
 It should be noted that non-medication interventions are suggested for these conditions unless medication is being used to treat another disorder, in which case a combination of non-medication and medication interventions may be used.
-Experienced psychotherapists may appropriately combine techniques drawn from different sources to effect positive change.
-Development of rapport with the patient and caregivers, utilizing principles of behavior management to promote adaptive behaviors, improving emotion regulation through coping skills training , and promoting open communication within the family are all common examples of the work done in psychotherapy that can lead to symptom improvement.
+Experienced psychotherapists may appropriately combine techniques drawn from different sources to affect positive change.
+Development of rapport with the patient and caregivers, utilizing principles of behavior management to promote adaptive behaviors, improving emotion regulation through coping skills training, and promoting open communication within the family are all common examples of the work done in psychotherapy that can lead to symptom improvement.

 ODD Specific Interventions